 A preamplifier may also be justified in cases where you’re connecting more than one television to your antenna.
 In this case, you would attach a splitter to the coaxial, and run separate coaxial cables out of the splitter to the TVs.

-A splitter always causes signal loss, so if you find that the television signal to each of the TVs has been weakened after adding the splitter, installing either a preamplifier (outdoors, closer to the antenna) or a distribution amplifier (before the splitter) will help.
+A splitter always causes signal loss, so if you find the television signal to each of the TVs has been weakened after adding the splitter, installing either a preamplifier (outdoors, closer to the antenna) or a distribution amplifier (before the splitter) will help.

-A number of customers also hook up the antenna to a streaming device such as Xbox One or HDHomeRun to stream television signals to multiple devices like iPads or computers in the home.
 Besides making TV watching more convenient, such devices also provide programming guides and allow pausing of live shows.

-If you’re in need of a unidirectional outdoor antenna with reliable reception, then I can recommend the Winegard Platinum Series HD7694P Antenna.
 Manufactured for outdoor use, it also has surprisingly good reception in the closed confines of an attic.